Sudhin-star1/Demo/DeepMindCreation/rag_chatbot/example_outputs.md

 In summary, LSTM is still highly relevant and widely used in LLMs, particularly for tasks that require processing sequential data with long-range dependencies.

 User: exit

-Formatting Notes:
-Used heading levels to separate conversation sessions

-Maintained original bullet points and numbering

-Added horizontal rules between sessions

-Preserved all technical terminology and explanations

-Corrected minor formatting issues from the original text

-Organized the LSTM explanation into clear sections with sub-bullets for better readability